Allow2/Allow2.github.io/README.md

 | allow2windows   | [https://github.com/Allow2/allow2windows](https://github.com/Allow2/allow2windows) | C# | Allow2 enabled windows time control |
 | Allow2wemo      | [https://github.com/Allow2/Allow2wemo](https://github.com/Allow2/Allow2wemo) | Node.js | Allow2 enabled wemo lightswitch and fan/device/etc controller |
 | Allow2kodi      | [https://github.com/Allow2/Allow2kodi](https://github.com/Allow2/Allow2kodi) | Node.js | Allow2 plugin/controller for Kodi media player |

+# Other Uses

+Allow2 currently has an Alexa skill in Beta (releasing shortly), which will also be offered on Google Assistant.

+We see immense opportunity to utilise this platform in IoT, automation and enterprise.
+There are already a number of projects popping up around these applications, so if you are working on novel applications, new ports or enhancements of the SDKs, or enterprise applications, please contact us so we can assist you [ceo@allow2.com](mailto:ceo@allow2.com).